xiroji/browserify-umdify/README.md

-# Vue AMDify
+# Browserify UMDify

-> This module takes a CommonJS module and turns it into an AMD compatible module.
+> This module takes a Browserify CommonJS module and turns it into an UMD compatible module.

-Why not use [r.js](http://requirejs.org/docs/commonjs.html#autoconversion) for converting CommonJS modules to AMD compatible ones?
-The resulting module created by r.js when loaded through the AMD loader will parse out the require('') calls resulting in erroneous messages about missing dependencies.

-The intent is to be able to leverage Vuejs and Browserify to create small, modular, self contained components that can be loaded via AMD.

 Usage:

-    var stream = require('vue-amdify');
+    var BrowserifyUmdify = require('browserify-umdify');
-    var vueamd = new stream();
+    var umd = new BrowserifyUmdify();

     process.stdin
-        .pipe(vueamd)
+        .pipe(umd)
         .pipe(process.stdout);